lucaslzl/ponche/README.md

-# Secure Simulation - ACM SAC 2020
+# Secure Simulation - IEEE CLOUD 2020

 Code to identify timewindow, generate clusters, and simulate with mobility